ga-curriculum/recursion-in-java/README.md

 ## Thought experiment

-It’s time for some mind-bending activity—you’ve been thinking about the same, iterative style of programming for too long.
-So let’s expose your brain to a totally different way of thinking about solving problems.

-Before we get there, let's have a thought experiment.
-For example, take a handy list of numbers you want to sum up; it could be any numbers, say the number of marbles you and each of your friends has in his or her pockets.
-To generate the sum, we have construct the Java code like this:
+Let's explore a practical implementation of recursion by summing a list of numbers.
+It could be any numbers, such as the number of marbles you and each of your friends have in their pockets.
+The Java code below demonstrates a non-recursive approach and sets the stage for our recursive version:

 ```java
 import java.util.ArrayList;